-- Identifiers such as those set forth above;
+- Category A: Identifiers, such as those set forth above;

-- Audio, video and other electronic data; and
+- Category H: Audio, video and other electronic data; and

-By way of reminder, personal information does not include:
+By way of reminder, personal information under California law does not include:

-- Information excluded from the CCPA’s scope including, without limitation:
+- Information excluded from the scope of the California Consumer Privacy Act (“CCPA“), as amended by the California Privacy Rights Act (CPRA), including, without limitation:

 - Health or medical information covered by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the California Confidentiality of Medical Information Act (CMIA) or clinical trial data; and